tvoirand/ships/readme.txt

 ships

-version 0.7 of the 20180618
+version 0.8 of the 20180620

 added in this version:
--argument parser added
+-counter renamed frame_count
--scmod.ship class scale attribute modified
+-save_frame function added in framemod